 Cub On is an event run by the Pacific Skyline counsel.
 It is a great introduction to “family camping”.
 This is an optional event, but we encourage you to go!
-Please sign up here.
 You can go to any Cub On, but we typically select one date to go together as a pack.
 For the date of this year’s Pack 83 Cub On – see our calendar.
+Once you’ve validated the date we’re going, signup.

-At Cub On, scouts have the opportunity to to activities like hiking, fishing, boating, archery, BB guns, crafts and fishing.
+At Cub On, scouts have the opportunity to do activities like hiking, fishing, boating, archery, BB guns, crafts and fishing.
 There are many optional badges which scouts can earn at Cub On — ask your Den leader for details.

 Cub On takes place at the Boulder Creek Scout Reservation in the Santa Cruz mountains.
 All meals are provided in the dining hall.
 Parent(s) who attend are expected to volunteer for a shift in an activity and in the dining hall.

 Forms / Maps / Directions

-- Getting there – see the driving directions (TBD).
-Make sure you have a car GPS or pre-download the maps to Google Maps – you will NOT have cell signal along the way or at camp.
+- Getting there – Make sure you have a car GPS or pre-download the maps to Google Maps – you will NOT have cell signal along the way or at camp.
 We do NOT recommend taking sports cars or other cars with lower than normal ground clearance.

 - When to get there – It’s always best to drive into camp/set up camp when it’s still light out — try to arrive before the sun goes down.
 Registration typically starts at 6:00PM on Friday.
 If you register early, you’ll be able to choose your preferred parent volunteer slots.

 - Scouts and Adult Leaders, bring your Class A uniform – we’ll wear it as a Pack during Saturday dinner and Campfire.
 If you have a Pack T-Shirt, bring it.